socalledsound/electro2022/README.md

 ## to do

+-- data dashboard particularly for unsubmitted projects

+-- user warning for unsubmitted projects

--- add student projects from last year
+-- add more student projects from last year

 -- restructure main gallery page with featured, current assignment and load more